-Sub-States will always be the second to last weekend in March with the snow date being scheduled for the next week.
+Choose a date that works best for you and the other chapters in your district.
 Make sure to avoid conflicts with other events.
-If using university judges consider coordinating the date of the event with their availability (i.e. winter break).
+If using university judges, consider coordinating the date of the event with their availability (i.e. winter break).
 Once the date (and a snow date) is confirmed, contact the New York State FFA Office so that it can be publicized.